sftcd/etm/etm.md

 has in practice already recognised some of these issues as being in-scope, e.g. when considering the linkability issues with mechanisms such as TLS session tickets, or QUIC connection identifiers.

-## Minimise

-As recommended in [@?RFC6973] data minimisation and additional encryption are likely to be helpful - if applications don't ever see data, or a cleartext form of data, then they should have a harder time misbehaving.
-Similarly, not adding new long-term identifiers, and not exposing existing ones, would seem helpful.

 ## Transparency